Transcendent-Tapir/Spectral-Sleuths/index.md

 - Who do you owe something to, and what do you owe them
 - What else that causes trouble in your investigations

+Set both of your negative aspects to d6

 ### Assets